 - Remember that Punto Banco is not the only forms of baccarat.
 This guide covers Punto Banco, so if you find another form of baccarat such as Chemin de Fer and Baccarat Banque that you want to try out, keep in mind that you will have more decision making to do.

-- Forget your mathematics and probability, baccarat is a game of pure chance – trying to card count will just be a waste of your time, and if you get caught you will probably be ejected from the table, if not the casino.
+- Forget your mathematics and probability, live baccarat is a game of pure chance – trying to card count will just be a waste of your time, and if you get caught you will probably be ejected from the table, if not the casino.

 - Practice makes perfect!